-Instead, boards frequently focus on how the ED does her work, rather than what she is getting done.
+Instead, boards frequently focus on how the ED does their work, rather than what they are getting done.

-To understand just how problematic this is, try to imagine a board of directors in the private sector ignoring a CEO’s results and focusing instead solely on how she interacts with people: “Well, we’re hemorrhaging money, but the staff loves you.
+To understand just how problematic this is, try to imagine a board of directors in the private sector ignoring a CEO’s results and focusing instead solely on how they interact with people: “Well, we’re hemorrhaging money, but the staff loves you.
 Great job!”

 While nonprofits don’t need to parallel businesses in every respect, there’s a strong similarity here that matters, which is that both sectors do have a bottom line.
 For businesses, the bottom line is profit, and for nonprofits, it’s social impact.

 Of course, as misdeeds in the private sector have made all too clear, the short-term bottom line shouldn’t be the only component of a leader’s evaluation.
 Looking at how a leader operates can often capture important information that wouldn’t show up in more objective, short-term results, such as whether an ED is laying the groundwork for future results by effectively cultivating partners, or alienating the staff by operating in a way that isn’t consistent with the organization’s values.
 Looking at the how also allows the board to provide feedback that can help in professional development and skill-building.
 These are all things that can and will impact the “what” over time, and they do matter.

 But as business writer Bob Sutton points out, a good leader focuses on both performance and humanity.
 The problem comes when nonprofits focus on the latter to the exclusion of the former.

 |Boards should focus on what got done, and not just how it got done.|